Women in Finance Charter

 • We continue to be active in industry-wide initiatives designed to promote the success of women in the industry in the belief that these initiatives can deliver excellent role models for others.

-• We continue our 5 year association with Tammy Beaumont as a brand ambassador for the firm.
-Tammy is a world cup winning England and Kent cricketer and we hope her engagement with us will encourage younger women to explore the career options available to them within the wealth management industry.
+• We continue our 6 year association with Tammy Beaumont as a brand ambassador for the firm.
+Tammy is a world cup winning England, Kent and Welsh Fire cricketer and we hope her engagement with us will encourage younger women to explore the career options available to them within the wealth management industry.

 • We have sponsored a number of initiatives designed to develop our brand awareness among a female audience, particularly at the school age level, with the long term aspiration that more females will engage with the industry later in life.